-You can establish interaction between two objects by connecting their variables.
+You can expose variable to the agent interface and connect it to a dependent variable of other agent.
 Connected variables will have the same value at any moment of time; i.e., changes of one variable will be immediately propagated to another variable declared as dependent one.
 This provides for continuous and/or discrete time object interaction.

 You can connect: